jasonmoy28/psycModel/README.md

 2. Support moderated mediation analysis and multilevel mediation analysis (currently support multilevel with level-1 variable only)
 3. Support latent class and profile analysis (possible latent transition analysis)
 4. Support generalized linear regression
-5. Support polynomial regression
-6. Support outputting table to MS word (don't know how to implement yet)
+5. Support outputting table to MS word (don't know how to implement yet)

 *Note:* A more exhaustive list is available [here](https://github.com/jasonmoy28/psycModel/issues/3).
 If you have any feature request, please feel free to let me know by writing a new GitHub issue.